 One way to do this is to consider using points from a card such as the Chase Sapphire collection or Capital One® Venture Rewards Credit Card, which earn points that can be used to erase any travel charges made with the card (including checked bag fees).
 Additionally, several travel cards come with fringe benefits that can cover certain travel charges.

-The Chase Sapphire Reserve® comes with $300 of annual travel credit which is automatically applied to your account when you make any travel purchase.
+The Chase Sapphire Reserve® comes with its famously flexible $300 annual travel credit, automatically applied to any travel purchase, and now adds up to $500 in annual credits for stays at premium hotels booked through The Edit collection.
 The Platinum Card® from American Express and the Business Platinum® Card from American Express both come with $200 of annual airline fee credit, which applies to fees incurred by one qualifying airline that you select.

 The Citi Prestige comes with $250 of annual travel credit, which like the Sapphire Reserve, is automatically applied to your statement when you make any qualifying travel purchase.
 All of these cards can essentially negate checked baggage fees.